 - Hotels for overnight gaps between disembarkation and the flight

 For land exits to a non-Schengen country, attach bus or train proofs where available, then show the flight home from that country.
-Unique itineraries like these benefit from customizable dummy tickets.

 Multiple Entry Stickers: Practical Reality

 A multiple-entry visa helps frequent travelers, but your first trip still needs a fixed exit.
 For later trips, carry an updated exit plan at the border.
 Officers can ask for recent confirmations even if you hold a valid sticker.
-Regular users of dummy tickets find this maintenance simple.

 Why One-Way Tickets Keep Backfiring

 One way to Denmark without a documented exit looks like an undecided plan.
 It is not an automatic refusal, but it invites more questions and possible delays.
 If you need flexibility, present a concrete return or onward flight that you can adjust later.
 Keep it verifiable and inside your insurance and hotel window.
-Switching to a dummy ticket resolves this issue proactively.

 Quick Pre-Submission Audit You Can Do Tonight